henryk-mustroph/decision_aware_suffix_prediction_framework/README.md

 ## Event logs

 The real-world event logs are **not** in the repo.
-They are available from the original sources (see the references in the paper) and must be add to the repo.
-Check in the jupyters thhe pathd and change the `raw_root` in `experiments/configs.py` to point to the location.
+They are available from the original sources (see the references in the paper) and must be added to the repo.
+Check in the jupyters the paths and change the `raw_root` in `experiments/configs.py` to point to the location.

 | Dataset       | Expected raw file                        |
 | ------------- | ---------------------------------------- |